Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description 'Create a clipped visualization.' gives a verb and resource but is vague.
-It does not differentiate from sibling tools like 'slice' or 'contour', which could also involve clipping or cutting.
-The purpose is clear at a high level but lacks specificity.
+Description states 'Create a clipped visualization' which gives a verb and resource, but it is vague.
+It does not specify what kind of clipping or how it differs from sibling tools like 'slice' or 'contour'.
+The purpose is general.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.